sunpy/sunpy/doc/source/guide/installation/mac.rst

 --------

 .. warning::
-    We highly recommend that Mac users install the Anaconda python distribution and not proceed further.
-Follow the instructions available here :ref:`anaconda_install`.
+    We highly recommend that users use the Anaconda python distribution.
+    Instructions are available here :ref:`anaconda_install`.

 Because of the wide variety of methods for setting up a Python environment on Mac OS X, users have a number of options with how to install SunPy and its